Monitoring: consumption trends, international comparisons, harms, costs, method development

-It is important for alcohol policy change to demonstrate the magnitude of the problem and its change over time.
-Therefore, CAPR monitors consumption trends, harms to the drinker and to others around the drinker such as partners, children, friends and strangers, and the social and economic costs resulting from alcohol consumption.
+A critical component of policy-related research is the capacity and expertise to demonstrate the dimensions and magnitude of the problem and its change over time.
+Therefore, CAPR monitors consumption trends, harms to the drinker and those around the drinker such as partners, children, friends and strangers, and the social and economic costs resulting from alcohol consumption.

-To provide more precise and thus more convincing evidence to demonstrate the magnitude of alcohol consumption, resulting harms and related factors, CAPR develops and implements innovative methods, such as smartphone apps and touch-screen tasks, and work with new data collection techniques, such as transdermal alcohol monitors.
+To provide more precise and thus more convincing evidence to demonstrate the magnitude of alcohol consumption and related harms, CAPR develops and implements innovative methods, such as smartphone apps and touch-screen tasks, and works with new data collection techniques, such as transdermal alcohol monitors.

-Subsequently, these more precise methods are thought to provide more convincing evidence for policy makers to implement changes in favour of public health.
+Subsequently, these new methods aim to complement knowledge derived from traditional alcohol consumption survey items.
+Together they can provide convincing evidence for policy advisors to implement changes in favour of public health.

-Project leaders, Senior researchers: Michael Livingston, Sarah Callinan, Anne-Marie Laslett, Amy Pennay, Robin Room, Sandra Kuntsche, Emmanuel Kuntsche, Cassandra Wright, Jason Jiang, Kylie Lee, Michelle Fitts, Sarah MacLean
+Project leaders, Senior researchers: Sarah Callinan, Anne-Marie Laslett, Amy Pennay, Robin Room, Sandra Kuntsche, Emmanuel Kuntsche, Jason Jiang, Kylie Lee, Michelle Fitts, Sarah MacLean

-Research officers, PhD/honours/ma students: Gabriel Caluzzi, Rakhi Vashishtha, Janette Mugavin, Oliver Stanesby, Yvette Mojica Perez, Megan Cook, Chris Cheers, Kelly Van Egmond
+Research officers, PhD/honours/ma students: Gabriel Caluzzi, Rakhi Vashishtha, Janette Mugavin, Yvette Mojica Perez, Megan Cook, Chris Cheers, Kelly Van Egmond

 Projects within this area: